Study in Belgium

 Degree courses in Belgium

-Bachelors courses in the country are typically split into two types:
+Bachelors courses in the country typically fall into two categories:

-Bachelors programmes require three years of full-time study and encompass a range of subjects.
-Applicants must possess a recognised secondary school diploma or equivalent credential.
+Bachelors programmes require three years of full-time study and cover a range of subjects.
+Applicants must hold a recognised secondary school diploma or equivalent qualification.

 Search for undergraduate courses in the Dutch and French communities.